Ramish93/AWS-Cloud-Practioner-Prep/README.md

    - you dont manage the database layer. you just use it.
    - provides both key value pairs, and documented database.
    - extremely low latency.
-   - it can sclae automatically based on usage or you can scale manually with configurations.
+   - it can scale automatically based on usage or you can scale manually with configurations.
    - DAX dynamo Accelerator. which gives you in memory chache for faster speed.
    - can support 10 trillion reqs per day and 20million requests per second.
    - Use Cases: